FuckingNode/fuckingnode.github.io/docs/about/branding.md

 ## The logo

-You can use our logo just as you'd use any app's logo in a post, video, or any kind of visual content that requires it.
-With proper attribution, of course.
-A PNG is available from our main repository.
+You can use our logo just as you'd use any app's logo in a post, video, or any kind of visual content that requires it (with proper attribution, of course).
+Black and white PNGs are available from this website's repository.

-Please don't alter it however.
-Only valid change is making it full black (`#000`) instead of full white (`#FFF`) for usage over light backgrounds.

 ## The name

 Ideally, capitalize it as FuckingNode.
 The asterisk (F*ckingNode) is optional.
-If used, censor the U and not any other letter (<s>F\*ckingNode</s>).
+If used, censor the U and not any other letter (avoid things like <s>F\*\*kingNode</s>).

-There isn't any preference towards font families to be used.
+There isn't a real preference towards font families to be used.
 We recommend a `monospace` font.

 ### Can acronyms or abbreviations be used?